veenaledi/Auraly/README.md

 # Notebook Overview:***

-This notebook forms the core data-processing and playlist-generation pipeline for Auraly, a mood-based music recommendation application.
-It begins by loading and cleaning a large dataset containing Spotify and YouTube audio features, then applies a pre-trained XGBoost classifier (auraly_xgb_model.pkl), developed in the main modeling notebook, to predict the emotional mood of each track.
-The model classifies songs into four moods — happy, sad, energetic, and calm.
-Based on key audio and perceptual features such as energy, valence, tempo, loudness, and acousticness.

-After prediction, the dataset is fully normalized: column names are standardized, irrelevant metadata removed, missing values and duplicates dropped, and features aligned for consistency and deployment.
-The resulting clean dataset (spotify_df) serves as the foundation for generating personalized playlists.
-Each record links a song’s Spotify URI, artist, and essential audio features to its predicted mood label.

-The notebook then extends into a playlist-generation system that allows users to input either a mood keyword (e.g., “happy”) or a short descriptive phrase (e.g., “need calm focus music” or “upbeat gym vibes”).
-Through lightweight natural-language keyword matching and mood inference, the system maps user input to one of the four moods, ranks tracks within that category using mood-specific scoring weights (energy, valence, tempo, loudness, etc.), and outputs a curated list of around fifteen songs.
+This notebook implements the core phrase-to-playlist recommendation pipeline for Auraly, a music recommendation application based on mood.
+Its purpose is to allow users to receive personalized playlists by typing a mood keyword (e.g., “happy”) or a short descriptive phrase (e.g., “need calm focus music” or “upbeat gym vibes”).

-In deployment, this logic can be integrated into a web interface, where users instantly receive Spotify playlist recommendations derived from the trained model and curated dataset.
-Overall, this notebook demonstrates the complete flow from data ingestion to deployable recommendation logic, bridging machine-learning mood classification with user-friendly playlist generation for real-world applications.

-Beyond individual users, producers, record labels, and local music platforms can leverage this workflow to classify and recommend their own catalogues.
-For example, Kenyan underground music or emerging regional artists can be automatically categorized by mood and surfaced to new audiences — making Auraly both a discovery and personalization tool for global and local music ecosystems.
+It begins with raw phrases collected from friends and potential users, which are then cleaned and preprocessed through steps such as duplicate removal, lemmatization, tokenization, removal of signs, and stop-word elimination.
+The resulting cleaned and tokenized phrase dataset (`phrases.csv`) maps each phrase to a corresponding mood label (`Sad`, `Happy`, `Energetic`, `Calm`).
+A TF-IDF vectorizer is applied to transform user-input phrases into numerical representations, which are compared against the phrase dataset using cosine similarity to get the most likely mood.

+The notebook also integrates a pre-processed song dataset (`spotify_mood_dataset.csv`) containing Spotify track features and pre-predicted mood labels.
+This was done in the 'Tracks.ipynb' file.
+Once a user’s mood is gotten from their input phrase, the system filters and ranks tracks within that mood based on audio and perceptual features such as energy, valence, and danceability.
+Playlists are then generated, typically containing about 10 curated songs.

+Special handling is included for ambiguous or unmatched phrases: if the system cannot confidently place a mood from the input (e.g., a rare or unseen keyword), it prompts the user to select from all four moods, ensuring a playlist can still be delivered.

+This notebook demonstrates the complete flow from raw user input to curated playlist output, bridging natural-language mood inference with a pre-classified song dataset.
+It enables users, producers, and music platforms to discover and experience music personalized by emotional context, enhancing both user engagement and music discovery, especially for niche or regional artists.

+## 1. Data Cleaning and Preprocessing.

+* Necessary libraries were imported for analyzing i.e pandas, numpy, matplotlib, seaborn, re, collections, warnings, contractions, sklearn, pickle and nltk.

+* Data had 229 rows and 3 columns which are Short phrase, mood and mood label.

+* There were no duplicated rows

+* A Function was defined to deal with column 'short phrase' and a new column was created called 'cleaned phrase'

+* The short phrase column was dropped

+* A preprocessing function was defined and a new column formed 'phrases'

+## 2. Mapping the Phrases

+* The phrases.csv and Spotify_mood_dataset files were loaded.
+The label map file was also loaded to show thw moods.
+* The phrases were vectorized using tfidf
+* A function was created to generate a playlist according to moods
+* A another fuction was also created to generate a playlist aaccording to phrase
+* The Functions were tested to see whether it would produce accurate outcomes.

 # **Phrase-Based Mood Playlist Generator